mojaloop/iacv2-docs/README.md

 First of all get the tty of the running container using the below command

+## Prerequisites

+AWS account credentials should be configured in order to run the terragrunt scripts and create aws resources.

+A route 53 registered domain to use in the configurations.

 ## Further steps

         docker run -it -v ~/.aws:/root/.aws ghcr.io/mojaloop/control-center-util:0.9.1 /bin/bash